ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2017-02-21-make-canvasjs-chart-from-mysql-data.md

 author: "LJ MIRANDA"
 ---

 > For those who were redirected here from my Wordpress site, I would like to welcome you to my new blog!
-I will be moving some of my older posts here so that in the future,  I can delete the entire Wordpress site entirely.
+I will be moving some of my older posts here so that in the future,  I can delete the Wordpress site entirely.
 Feel free to look around!

 For one of my projects during my undergrad years, I am required to render graphical charts in our website using data found from MySQL.
 Today, everything is much easier for you can use various web frameworks such as [Django](https://www.djangoproject.com/) and [Ruby on Rails](http://rubyonrails.org/).
 But for some of us who still enjoy the XAMPP stack, this simple task can be quite daunting.